SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 The application is setup to connect to a PostgreSQL database.

 For this, the local system environment variable `VCAP_SERVICES` must contain the corresponding connection information.
-The provided `localEnvironmentSetup.sh` shell script can be used to set the necessary values.
+The provided `localEnvironmentSetup.bat` script can be used to set the necessary values.
 Within your development IDE (Eclipse, IntelliJ), you need to define the `SPRING_PROFILES_ACTIVE`, `VCAP_SERVICES` and `VCAP_APPLICATION` environment variable as done in this script.

 Replace in your `spring-security-acl` project any occurence of `d012345` or `D012345` by your SAP Account User Name.